Engine 2

 Variant-specific therapy options

-For each variant in the input, the CDS API returns FDA-approved drugs targeting that variant in the relevant tumor type, with OncoKB evidence levels (1 through 4) and trial-stage drugs flagged separately.
-EGFR L858R in NSCLC returns osimertinib as Level 1 first-line, with the FLAURA citation.
+For each variant in the input, the CDS API returns FDA-approved drugs targeting that variant in the relevant tumor type, with AMP/ASCO/CAP 2017 evidence tiers (I-A through IV) and trial-stage drugs flagged separately.
+EGFR L858R in NSCLC returns osimertinib as Tier I-A first-line, with the FLAURA citation.
 BRAF V600E in melanoma returns dabrafenib + trametinib.
 KRAS G12C in NSCLC returns sotorasib and adagrasib, with their respective approval contexts.

 Hereditary cancer screening triggers